A.R.E.S.: Extinction Agenda: Gameplay

 Players control Ares' movement with WASD keys on the keyboard and aim with a mouse.
 Ares can double jump and roll to avoid attacks and obstacles and can change his suit during the course of the game which gives him a different aesthetic appearance and abilities.
 He can also activate Vakyl Cannon, a rechargeable orbital cannon which destroys all of the enemies on screen.
 Players can collect parts from destroyed enemies to craft items and upgrade weapons.
 They can also collect Datacubes which are scattered throughout the stages which not only unlock background information about certain characters and enemies, but also improve Ares' abilities such as lowering the number of parts required to craft items.
 Throughout the game players are able to obtain new weapons in each stage.
 At the end of each stage, Ares will have to defeat bosses in order to progress.
 Players can go back between stages during the game by accessing the in-game menu.

 Development

 A.R.E.S.
 Extinction Agenda was originally called Trashman, but the development team changed the name to appeal more to international audiences.

 Reception

+Extinction Agenda

-The game reception is mostly average.
-Critics from major publications praised A.R.E.S. for its soundtrack and detailed vibrant artwork while criticizing the length of the game to be too short.
+Extinction Agenda received "average" reviews according to the review aggregation website Metacritic.
+Critics from major publications praised the game for its soundtrack and detailed vibrant artwork while criticizing the length of the game to be too short.

 Due to its popularity, the soundtrack of the game was eventually released on Steam as a downloadable content on January 2, 2012.
 A.R.E.S. won second prize in 2010 Microsoft's Dream.Build.Play. contest along with other notable independent games such as Beat Hazard.

+Extinction Agenda EX

+Extinction Agenda EX received "average" reviews on both platforms according to Metacritic.